wp-plugins/jabber-feed/readme.txt

  publication from this page (with multiple checkbox if possible to massively run publication!).

+* And what about an equivalent of post management for comments?!
+Is it possible (apparently not, according to Wordpress documentation)?

 * The item should also be updated when a published post is edited.

 * Why not add support to pages? -> current work.